adam-mcdaniel/oakc/README.md

 ## Compilation Process

-So how exactly does the oak compiler work?
+So, how exactly does the oak compiler work?

 1. Flatten structures into their functions
     - Structures in oak work differently than in other languages.
 The objects themselves are only arrays of memory cells: they don't have _**any**_ members or attributes.
 Structures _exclusively_ retrieve their data by using **_methods_** to return the addresses of their _"members"_.
 These methods are then flattened into simple functions.
 So, _`putnumln(*bday.day)`_ becomes _`putnumln(*Date::day(&bday))`_.
 This is a pretty simple process.